DoctorNova/DoctorNova/README.md

 <br/>

 ## 🐳 About Me
 Hi 👋, I am Sebastian.
-I am computer science student at [DigiPen](https://www.digipen.es/) in Bilbao/Spain, who works part time for [Upsidecode](https://www.upsidecode.de/) to make the world of online advertisement a better place for everyone.
+I am a computer science student at [DigiPen](https://www.digipen.es/) in Bilbao/Spain, who works part time for [Upsidecode](https://www.upsidecode.de/) to make the world of online advertisement a better place for everyone.

 ## 🌐 Socials